geo-rao/geo-rao.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a research scientist with the North Carolina Institute for Climate Studies at North Carolina State University.
-My research focuses on leveraging data science and diverse environmental data to monitor global and regional surface temperature changes and their impact on ecosystems and society.
-My most recent research uses statistical methods to fill the temperature data gaps caused by the uneven distribution of historical observation networks.
-While excited about the potential of data science for addressing social issues, I am increasingly interested in understanding how to ensure data science is used in environmental research ethically and responsibly.
+I am a Senior Research Scholar with North Carolina Institute for Climate Studies (NCICS) specializing in artificial intelligence and long-term satellite data records.
+Since joining NCICS in 2019, my research has focused on improving long-term satellite environmental data records using innovative statistical models, including machine learning.
+My broad research interests focus on advanced statistical models, satellite data development/validation, land–atmosphere interaction, and applied research for climate and environment monitoring.

+Through Cooperative Institute for Satellite Earth System Studies, I am a founding member of NOAA Center for Artificial Intelligence (NCAI).
+In support of NCAI, I co-lead the development of data standards and guidelines on AI-ready data for Earth and space science data and workforce development efforts for NOAA.
+Additionally, I co-chair the annual NOAA AI Workshop that convenes NOAA researchers and partners to advance collaboration around AI research and development in environmental sciences.

-Beyond research, I am also actively engaged in national and international communities, including Earth Science Information Partners (ESIP), the American Geophysical Union (AGU), and the Young Earth System Scientists community (YESS).
-I currently serve as a steering committee member for the Future Earth Project – Analysis, Integration, and Modeling of the Earth System.
+I am actively engaged in national and international communities in Earth system science, including Earth Science Information Partners, the American Geophysical Union, and World Climate Research Programme.
+I currently co-chair the Working Group on Observations for Researching Climate, a working group within the World Climate Research Programme’s Earth System Modeling and Observations core project.

-Additionally, I am passionate about open science, environmental justice, and community engagement.
-My interest in community engagement through scientific communication and outreach activities was developed during my time at the University of Maryland.
+Additionally, I am passionate about open science, community resilience, and community engagement.
+My interest in community engagement through scientific communication and outreach activities was developed during my time at the University of Maryland as a graduate student.
 I am constantly working to improve my skills for community engagement and collaborate with partners including scientists from NOAA National Centers for Environmental Information on climate and environmental conservation-related topics.